Why Restaurant Baked Potatoes Always Taste Better Than Homemade

 This first one may seem like the simplest, but choosing the wrong type of potato, or a poor quality potato, is one of the biggest mistakes home cooks can make.
 Stephanie Edenburgh has noticed that many restaurants use russet potatoes because of their thick skin and starchy interior.
 "When I've tried different varieties at home, I've found that russets really do give you that fluffy, light texture inside and crisp skin outside that makes restaurant potatoes so satisfying," Edenburgh said.

 Russet potatoes are usually more elongated than other types of potatoes, which makes them perfect for the classic baked potato shape.
-Plus, russets have a more withdrawn flavor, so they easily take up the flavors of whatever ingredients and toppings you choose to use for your baked potato.
+Plus, russets are more mild in the flavor department, so they easily soak up the flavors of whatever ingredients and toppings you choose to use for your baked potato.
 With russets, you can easily customize your potato to taste exactly how you want it to, whereas Yukon Golds, as compared to russets, are creamy, buttery, and nutty in flavor, so they are less of a "blank canvas" than russet potatoes.

 Quality is a big aspect of a good baked potato, as well — it may be better to shop for your potatoes individually rather than in a bag, as you can better inspect each potato you choose to see if it has spuds, bruises, or any dents.
 Choosing a smooth russet potato is the first step in making the best restaurant-style baked potato you have ever attempted.